 However, we cannot define best, but we can surely analyze which is better in which situations.
-In this blog, we are going to discuss the two most loved frontend frameworks: Angular and React.
-Welcome to the party!
+In this blog, we are going to discuss the two most loved frontend frameworks.
+So, Angular or React?
+Let’s check it out.

 Angular vs. React Comparison

 These and some other distinct characteristics make Angular and React fundamentally different, and hence, we need to lay the common ground over which we can compare these two.
 Let’s understand the technical specifications first with the help of the chart given below.

 Let’s move to the next section and compare each factor in detail.